freebsd/pkg/README.md

 `pkg add` can install a package archive from the local disk, or from a remote FTP/HTTP server.

-If only a package name is given, it will search the repository catalogues and download and install the package if it exists.
+If only a package name is given, it will search the repository catalogs and download and install the package if it exists.
 Anydependencies will be downloaded and installed first.

-This is possible because we have the dependency information in the catalogue of the remote repository.
+This is possible because we have the dependency information in the catalog of the remote repository.

 `pkg add` will check if the user attempts to install a package built for another arch or release.